iris-hep/iris-hep.github.io/_codas-hep-instructors/2024/iosborne.md

 ---

 ## My research:
-Computational and data science research to enable discoveries in fundamental physics.
-CMS software (CMSSW), Awkward Array
+I conduct cutting-edge computational and data science research aimed at unlocking discoveries in fundamental physics.
+My current projects include developing CMS software (CMSSW) and enhancing the Awkward Array library for more efficient data manipulation.

 ## My expertise is:
-C++, Python
+   - *Programming Languages:* C++, Python, Julia
+   - *Technologies:* Awkward Array, Numba, Just-in-Time compilation
+   - *Integration:* Python integration with other languages
+   - *Configuration & Distribution:* Managing and deploying complex software environments

 ## A problem I'm grappling with:
-Awkward Array in Numba, Just-in-Time compilation
+I am currently focused on integrating Awkward Array with Numba to optimize performance through Just-in-Time compilation techniques.
+Additionally, I am exploring Python on GPU to leverage parallel computing power for complex data analysis.

 ## I've got my eyes on:
-Quantum computing
+I am actively exploring the capabilities of Julia for high-performance computing and its potential applications in fundamental physics.

 ## I want to know more about:
-Large-scale parallelism and deep storage hierarchy for HEP applications
+I am keen to deepen my understanding of large-scale parallelism and the implementation of advanced deep storage hierarchies for high-energy physics (HEP) applications.